12 Most Affordable Places to Retire in California Where Your Money Goes Further

 - Educational opportunities through discussion groups and lessons

-Dignity Health Connected Living supplements these offerings with essential services including adult day care, case management, meals on wheels, and transportation assistance.
-These comprehensive programs create an environment where seniors can maintain independence while accessing necessary support.
+Dignity Health Connected Living provides adult day care, case management, Meals on Wheels, and transportation assistance.
+These programs help seniors stay independent while getting the support they need.

 Chico